 Try to produce as little waste destined for landfill as possible.
 We’re all about minimising our footprint on the planet where we can.

 Anything you can recycle, you should place in the purple recycling bin near your laundry.
 Try to keep recycling dry.
 You can put any paper or cardboard into the recycling bin.
-You can usually recycle any plastics with numbers 1-5 in the recycling bin as well.
+You can usually recycle any plastics with numbers 1, 2, and 5 in the recycling bin.
 ABC’s War on Waste has a useful guide.

-We can also recycle any soft plastics you can roll into a ball in your hand – bread bags, freezer bags, bubble wrap, and so on.
-If you’re not sure, you can check at Redcycle.
-Shake any food out of them and put those things in the recycling bin inside the soft plastic recycling bag you’ll find under your sink.
+We can also try to recycle any soft plastics you can roll into a ball in your hand – bread bags, freezer bags, bubble wrap, and so on.
+Shake any food out of them and put those things inside a bread bag and leave it on the sink.
 We’ll look after them.

 If you use the Nespresso machine, put the used pods in the labelled box on your sink.
-We’ll arrange to recycle them.
+We recycle them in partnership with Nespresso.

 Bega Valley Shire Council has a comprehensive guide on what we can recycle locally.

-We have a very effective Subpod organic waste management system up at the main house.
+We have a very effective Subpod organic waste management system at the main house.
 It takes most organic waste and turns it into worm food and mulch for our veges.
-Give meat waste, dog poo, onion and garlic, seafood, dairy, and citrus a miss; they can go in the general waste.
-Put your organic waste in your kitchen compost bin and we’ll make sure it goes in the Subpod.
+Give meat waste, dog poo, onion and garlic, seafood, dairy, and citrus a miss; they can go into the general waste.
+Put your organic waste in your kitchen compost bin, and we’ll ensure it goes in the Subpod.

 Rock Lily is sustained by 160,000 litres of rain-fed tank water, with large tanks at each cottage.
-The water here is special, not only because it represents life and an ecologically sustainable way to gather this precious substance, but because unlike the water we’re used to in the city, it is pure and unadulterated.
+The water here is special, not only because it represents life and an ecologically sustainable way to gather this precious substance, but it is pure and unadulterated.
 It’s quite special.

 Use water wisely as sometimes we’re at the mercy of the elements in how much water we have.